How to install CCTV cameras in corridors? - NVR IPCAMERA SECURITY

 Corridor foramt, mode

 These images come from the same camera.
 The difference is only in the frame format: 16:9 or a frame rotated by 90°, resulting in an aspect ratio of 9:16.
-This function is supported by a limited number of cameras and video management systems ( controlling and recording video from surveillance cameras), but it is essential for monitoring corridors.
+This function is supported by a limited number of cameras and video systems ( controlling and recording video from surveillance cameras), but it is essential for monitoring corridors.
 It’s commonly known as corridor format or corridor mode.

-Keeping in mind that all cameras have a dead zone and that we’re not interested in walls when monitoring a corridor and trying to recognize individuals along the entire length of a corridor (that is, recognizing individuals who we know personally or whose close-up has been registered at the entrance to the building), we can begin to our surveillance cameras.
+Keeping in mind that all cameras have a dead zone and that we’re not interested in walls when monitoring a corridor and trying to recognize individuals along the entire length of a corridor (that is, recognizing individuals who we know personally or whose close-up has been registered at the entrance to the building), we can begin to set up our surveillance cameras.

 15-meter corridor

 For a small corridor, the method of installing cameras at opposite ends facing one another generally works well.
-This allows you to the entire length of the corridor using only two cameras.
+This allows you to monitor the entire length of the corridor using only two cameras.
 Depending on the length of the corridor, you should select the optimal focal length that allows recognition of a familiar person, described in EN 62676-2015 or similar standard, throughout the entire corridor segment.

 Small corridor, cameras